 Anti-smoking group ASH is decrying what it calls a deplorable waste of money by Quit Group - the charity originally commissioned to run Quitline.

-Action for Smokefree 2025 (ASH) wants the money - more than $2.7 million - returned to the government's Health Promotion Agency so it can be redistributed to those actively working to reduce smoking in Aotearoa.
+ASH wants the money, over $2.5 million, returned to the Government's Health Promotion Agency so it can be redistributed to those actively working to reduce smoking in Aotearoa.